-Described in this section are the two different systems that we implemented in order to assess the hypothesized characteristics of the bottom-up and top-down approaches to speaker diarization.
 Both baseline systems comprise a common SAD component and a segmentation and clustering component.
-In both cases the latter is a two-stage strategy involving an EM based segmentation and clustering process to generate an initial, coarse diarization and then a maximum a posteriori (MAP) based re-segmentation with feature normalization to refine the diarization hypothesis.
+In both cases the latter is a two-stage strategy involving an EM based segmentation and clustering process to generate an initial, coarse diarization and then a maximum a posteriori (MAP) based resegmentation with feature normalization to refine the diarization hypothesis.
 Also described here is our approach to speaker purification and system combination.
-Both bottom-up and top-down speaker diarization systems were implemented with the ALIZE toolkit [21], which ensures that the comparative study better reflects core differences in the clustering strategies instead of any nuances related to difference in estimation, decoding or adaptation algorithms.
+Both bottom-up and top-down speaker diarization systems were implemented with the ALIZE toolkit [25], which ensures that the comparative study better reflects core differences in the clustering and segmentation strategies instead of any nuances related to differences in estimation, decoding or adaptation algorithms.

-4.1 Speech activity detection
+A. Speech activity detection

 SAD is a fundamental pre-processing step in all speaker diarization systems and aims to remove non-speech segments from the audio stream so that downstream speaker segmentation and clustering concentrates only on segments containing speech; furthermore, it provides an effective initialization for the top-down approach as we will discuss shortly.
-Our SAD system follows standard noise suppression [22] and is a simple model-based approach involving the alignment of the acoustic data to a two-state HMM in which the two states represent speech and non-speech data respectively.
-A large amount of speech and non-speech data from a separate development dataset, mostly from the AMI conference meeting corpus [23], are used to train the two 32-component GMMs with an EM-based algorithm.
+Our SAD system follows standard noise suppression [26] and is a simple model-based approach involving the alignment of the acoustic data to a two-state HMM in which the two states represent speech and non-speech data respectively.
+A large amount of speech and non-speech data from a separate development dataset, mostly from the AMI conference meeting corpus [27], are used to train two 32-component GMMs with an EM-based algorithm.
 An ergodic HMM is formed by connecting the two GMMs with transition probabilities of 0.5.
 Key to good SAD performance is the sequential application of Viterbi realignment and model re-estimation which are applied iteratively to ensure that the models adjust to the prevailing ambient conditions.
-To ensure a realistic segmentation, some heuristic rules are applied to prohibit rapid transitions between speech and non-speech states.
-Table 1 illustrates SAD performance for the RT'07 and RT'09 datasets in terms of average false alarm (FA) and missed (Miss) speech rates.
-The fourth column is the addition of the FA and Miss rates and indicates overall SAD performance.
-Scores of 5.8% and 9.0% on the two datasets respectively show that, despite its simplicity, this approach performs well compared to other systems submitted to the NIST RT evaluations.
+To ensure a realistic segmentation, some heuristical rules are applied to prohibit rapid transitions between speech and non-speech states.

+TABLE I SAD PERFORMANCE ON THE RT'07 AND RT'09 DATASETS.